Hormuz, Iran: What to pack, what to wear, and when to go [2024]

 November

-Traveling to Hormuz in November, you will notice that it is extremely warm, somewhat hazy and very dry with almost no rain.
-Daytime temperatures are in the 80s F (high 20s C).
+November in Hormuz is pretty consistently hot, somewhat hazy and very dry with almost no rain.
+Temperatures average in the 80s F (high 20s C) during the day.

 What to wear/what to pack: